stevana/hot-swapping-state-machines/README.md

 is our serialised state machine and this is what gets sent over the network when doing upgrades.

-The idea is that each deployed node runs a CAM, when we [deploy](https://github.com/stevana/hot-swapping-state-machines/blob/3f7c4081d84a6ca3eeafbe892ca0798b96f61645/src/LibMain.hs#L25) the node we specify a initial state machine (SM) to run there.
+The idea is that each deployed node runs a CAM (or some other abstract machine), when we [deploy](https://github.com/stevana/hot-swapping-state-machines/blob/3f7c4081d84a6ca3eeafbe892ca0798b96f61645/src/LibMain.hs#L25) the node we specify a initial state machine (SM) to run there.
 We then remotely upgrade the state machine on a node by sending it CAM bytecode of the old SM